A variable ADAF disk model for X-ray binary systems: Overall comparison between model and observations

 For neutron star binary systems, the overall structure resembles that of black hole binaries.
 However, since neutron stars emit persistent blackbody radiation and their strong magnetic fields can truncate the inner accretion disk at a relatively large radius, the radiative contributions from the ADAF and the disk may be reduced compared to those in black hole systems.
 Additionally, as the ADAF expands, it may partially obscure the line of sight to the neutron star.
 As a result, the observed light curves and hardness–intensity diagrams (HID) in neutron star systems can differ slightly from those of black hole binaries.
 Typically, neutron star systems exhibit Z-shaped or atoll tracks in their HID \citep{hasinger1989,ingram2019}.

-Black hole and neutron star X-ray binaries (XRBs) exhibit various types of quasi-periodic oscillations (QPOs), as reviewed by \citet{vanderKlis2000, vanderKlis2006} and \citet{ingram2019}.
+Black hole and neutron star X-ray binaries (XRBs) exhibit various types of quasi-periodic oscillations (QPOs), as reviewed by \citet{vanderKlis2000, McClintockRemillard2009} and \citet{ingram2019}.
 In black hole systems, Type-A and Type-B QPOs are associated with relatively high frequencies, while Type-C QPOs occur at lower frequencies.
 In neutron star systems, flaring branch oscillations (FBOs) and horizontal branch oscillations (HBOs) are observed at higher frequencies, whereas normal branch oscillations (NBOs) appear at lower frequencies.
 High-frequency QPOs are typically found in the hard spectral state or the upper left region of the “q” diagram, while low-frequency QPOs are located on the right side of the “$q$”.

 According to the variable ADAF disk model, high-frequency QPOs correspond to a smaller ADAF region that is closer to the central object, where the mean flow velocity is higher.
 In contrast, low-frequency QPOs are associated with a larger ADAF region farther from the central object, resulting in a lower mean flow velocity \citep{ingram2019} .
+Figure~22 in \citet{ingram2019} shows that the QPO frequencies increase during the outburst of GX~339-4, which corresponds precisely to the shrinking of the ADAF throughout the outburst phase.
 Although the exact mechanism behind QPOs remains an open question, the correlation between their frequencies and the sizes of the ADAF region is well established.

 This section provides only a general discussion of the overall behavior of black hole or neutron star X-ray binary systems within the framework of the variable ADAF-thin disk model.
 A detailed analysis and simulations are required to compare this model with individual objects.